GenomicDataInfrastructure/starter-kit/deployment-guide.md

 ### Beacon Network
 #### Aggregated Beacon network
 A test environment API instance is deployed at https://af-gdi-beacon-network-backend-test.ega-archive.org/beacon-network/v2.0.0.
+A staging environment API instance is deployed at https://af-gdi-bn-api-demo.ega-archive.org/beacon-network/v2.0.0.

 #### Subject-level Beacon Network
 A test environment API instance is deployed at https://gdi-beacon-network-backend-test.ega-archive.org/beacon-network/v2.0.0.
+A staging environment API instance is deployed at https://gdi-beacon-network-backend-demo.ega-archive.org/beacon-network/v2.0.0.

 #### Connection with local Beacon
 Follow the steps at the [local Beacon section](#connection-to-the-gdi-beacon-network).